 But its wide acceptance is due to a few fascinating events (clever marketing no doubt)!

-First the development of railroads, in particular the line from Paris to Lisieux and Caen, helped the expansion of the cheese and its popularity with Parisians.
-A few years later, the grand-son of Marie Harel gave a cheese to Napoleon III, during one of his visits to Normandy, and the emperor was so enthusiastic that, from that time on, no meal was ever served at his residence The Tuileries without the prized cheese!
+First, the development of railroads, in particular the line from Paris to Lisieux and Caen, helped the expansion of the cheese and its popularity with Parisians.
+A few years later, the grandson of Marie Harel gave a piece of cheese to Napoleon III, during one of his visits to Normandy, and the emperor was so enthusiastic that, from that time on, no meal was ever served at his residence The Tuileries without the prized cheese!